Nadal's journey to a men's record 21 Grand Slam titles

-MELBOURNE : Rafa Nadal beat Daniil Medvedev in the Australia Open final on Sunday to win a men's record 21st Grand Slam title.
+MELBOURNE: Rafa Nadal beat Daniil Medvedev in the Australian Open final on Sunday (Jan 30) to win a men's record 21st Grand Slam title.

 The following is a timeline charting how Nadal, playing in what is considered to be the greatest era of men's tennis, surpassed the haul of Roger Federer and Novak Djokovic.